madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should validate and set a new delegate if voting can be done and current delegated was changed - 2;
    - ✅ should change next candidate to the `zero_address` if voting can be done and next candidate is banned;
    - ✅ should update end of voting period if voting can be done;
-   - ✅ should remove delegate and set current delegated to the `zero_address` if voting can be done and current delegated is banned;
+   - ✅ should remove delegate and set current delegated to the `zero_address` if voting can be done and current delegated is banned.
-   - ❌ should update global rewards;
-   - ❌ should update user rewards.

 6. `default`: